Helpful Guides on each Category

 Below are listed steps to grow this plant from rhizome;

-4. Leave for some days for the cut to dry.
+- Leave the rhizomes for some days to dry.

-6. Put manure and earth in the container and bury the roots making the buds face up.
+- Put manure and earth in the container and bury the roots with the buds face up.

 Growing Shampoo Ginger plant from seed is quite rare.
 If you’re able to get your hands on shampoo ginger plant seeds from an authentic merchant like Neverland, follow these steps to get your shampoo plant going: